-You also need to understand some of the problem issues with the attached report.
-Children whose only proof of parentage is cited by census enumerations in 1850, 1860, or 1870 are purely provisional.
-Only beginning in 1880 were family relationships delineated by census takers.
-Some careful genealogists, therefore, have created what are known as "provisional children."
-I found this annoying because it caused issues with my output.
-I know the children are provisional until proven by death/burial/subsequent census/family bibles.
-Therefore, now you know they are provisional.
+You also need to understand some of the issues with this attached website.
+Children whose only proof of parentage is cited from census enumerations in 1850, 1860, or 1870 are only provisional.
 In the 17th, 18th and 19th centuries, families often took in orphaned relatives and/or even completely unrelated children, there being no safety net for these children.
-Sometimes, one can find mention of this practice in Court Orders and Vestry Books in the 18th century, but this is infrequent.
+Sometimes, one can find this practice mentioned in Court Orders and Vestry Books in the 18th century, but this is infrequent.